Advocating for stronger, more effectively enforced accountability measures for Canada’s big banks and other financial institutions

 The Opportunity

-That works out to almost $28 million in profit every hour banks are open – almost triple their profits in 2010!
+That works out to $28 million in profit every hour banks are open – almost triple their profits in 2010!

 - firing thousands of people;